sammyutere/Auto-Discovery-Auto-Deployment/README.md

 ID and Description, you may type nexus-password
 Click Create

 Next Click Add credentials
 Under New credentials, for Kind select Secret text Scope is Global
-Secret is your nexus IP-address:8085 eg 18.170.79.18:8085 ID and Description, you may type nexus-repo
+Secret is your nexus repo url eg https://nexus.linuxclaud.com/   or ID and Description, type nexus-repo

+**For the url use, nexus server ip:8085**

 Click Create

+Next click Add credentials
+Under New Credentials, for Kind select Username and Password Scope is Global
+Username: eg admin, Password: eg admin123
+ID and Description, type nexus-creds

 Next Click Add credentials
 Under New credentials, for Kind select Secret text